define-private-public/HTML5-Canvas-Nim/README.md

 https://gitlab.com/define-private-public/HTML5-Canvas-Nim

 It is where most of the develoment takes place.
-But there is a GitHub mirror where issues can be logged and addressed: https://github.com/define-private-public/HTML5-Canvas-Nim
+But there is a GitHub mirror where issues can be logged and will be addressed: https://github.com/define-private-public/HTML5-Canvas-Nim

 This is still a work in progress, expect a better README later.